-Regular check-ins with employees gives managers an opportunity to provide their direct reports with valuable feedback.
-If this form of communication is done frequently, performance conversations between managers and employees leads to engaging conversations and leads employees to stay engaged with their work.
+Regular check-ins with employees give managers an opportunity to provide their direct reports with valuable feedback.
+If this form of communication is done frequently, performance conversations between managers and employees lead to engaging conversations and lead employees to stay engaged with their work.
 It also allows employees and managers to stay on the same page and to help each other stay.

-Conducting frequent employee check-ins allows managers to provide their employees with affirmation in what they’re doing well and helps them communication with their employees about what they can improve.
-It gives managers an opportunity to not just point out their employees shortcomings but also to help them to work through them.
+Conducting frequent employee check-ins allows managers to provide their employees with affirmation in what they’re doing well and helps them communicate with their employees about what they can improve.
+It gives managers an opportunity to not just point out their employee's shortcomings but also to help them to work through them.

-Lastly, just as check-ins can benefit employees performance by helping them to achieve their goals, they can also help managers reach their goals of being good leaders.
-Managers can use the time to ask employees what they can do to be a better leader, and they can also learn from the employee experience.
-This in turn also puts the manager in a better position for their end of year review.
+Lastly, just as check-ins can benefit employees' performance by helping them to achieve their goals, they can also help managers reach their goals of being good leaders.
+Managers can use the time to ask employees what they can do to be better leaders, and they can also learn from the employee experience.
+This in turn also puts the manager in a better position for their end-of-year review.

-The time spent in check-ins also provides employees with the ability to discuss more personal topics in a safe environment, this could be to do with personal extenuating circumstances, or the like.
-This provides management with the opportunity to being out an empathetic side which will develop an employees feeling of value, and further motivate them.
+The time spent in check-ins also provides employees with the ability to discuss more personal topics in a safe environment, this could be to do with personal extenuating circumstances or the like.
+This provides management with the opportunity to bring out an empathetic side which will develop employees feeling of value, and further motivate them.

-To coin the phrase ‘two heads are better than one’ is suitable here.
-If you are regularly meeting with your employees, you’re creating more opportunity for collaboration and brainstorming.
+To coin the phrase ‘two heads are better than one is suitable here.
+If you are regularly meeting with your employees, you’re creating more opportunities for collaboration and brainstorming.
 This time can be used to solve problems on both ends.
 Harvard business found that 39% of employees feel the greatest sense of belonging when their colleagues and leaders check in with them regularly.
 Helping improve collaboration and teamwork.!